alphagov/paas-team-manual/source/accounts/billing_info.html.md

 million dollars.
 Therefore the actual exchange rate paid by GDS is the rate at the point of prepayment, rather than at the point of use.

-The Finance team will let the PaaS team know whenever a prepayment is made, and tell the team:
+The PMO team will let PaaS support know whenever a prepayment is made, by emailing gov-uk-paas-support@digital.cabinet-office.gov.uk with the subject "Amazon exchange rate".
+They will tell the team:

 * what the exchange rate was (or how many GBP it cost for the payment in USD)
 * when the first AWS invoice will be paid from this prepayment